Compare Keyword SERP Similarity in Bulk with Python

 Which Python libraries are commonly used for comparing keyword SERP similarity in bulk?

-Commonly used Python libraries for this task include requests
+Commonly used Python libraries for this task include requests for fetching SERP data, beautifulsoup for HTML parsing, and pandas for data manipulation.

 What specific steps are involved in using Python to compare keyword SERP similarity in bulk?